adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #35 Install PUSHER (on the back-end with 'npm i pusher' and start working with it

 #36 DONT FORGET to import PUSHER from 'pusher' on the server.js file (at the top)

+#37 Test to make sure that PUSHER gets information back from MongoDB every-time the database gets a new record.